msuliot/ai-react-demo/README.md

 # AI React Demo

+This application is designed to generate a refined OpenAI model by fine-tuning it to perform optimally.
+The demonstration includes a user interface built with React to emulate a chatbot powered by a custom, fine-tuned model.
+This model can be accessed via a Python API, which facilitates seamless interaction between the frontend and the backend.
+This ensures not only an interactive and responsive user experience but also enables the application to harness the full potential of the custom-trained model.

-This demo has 2 github dependencies
+## This demo has 2 github dependencies that must be installed in order to run the full demo:

 React UI - (ai-react-demo)
 https://github.com/msuliot/ai-react-demo

 API - (ai-api-demo)